London at war

 What is the course about?

-This course will look at the impact and consequences of London's involvement in war and conflict throughout the centuries.
-We will be exploring London through a series of guided walks, examining the legacy of war and unrest on the capital, seeing how conflict and war has shaped our modern city and made it the city it is today.
+This course will look at the impact & consequences of London's involvement in war & conflict throughout the centuries.
+We will be exploring London virtually, through a series of online lectures, examining the legacy of war & unrest on the capital, seeing how conflict & war has shaped our modern city.
+As we deal with the latest war, that on the Coronavirus, all learning will be on line; however, a map of each session will be provided to allow you to cover each area, should you wish & when you feel it is safe for you to do so.

 What will we cover?